ChrisMaherLab/SV-Hotspot/README.md

 SV-HotSpot is developed at [Christopher Maher Lab](http://www.maherlab.com/) at [Washington University in St. Louis](http://www.wustl.edu) and [The McDonnell Genome Institute](https://www.genome.wustl.edu/).

 ## SV-HotSpot Docker Instructions
-To use SV-HotSpot, a docker image was created and is ready to use.
+To use SV-HotSpot, a docker image has been created and tested on Linux and Mac.
 To run SV-HotSpot, you need to have [Docker](https://docs.docker.com/) installed on your machine.

 ### Installation of Docker
 * Ubuntu: follow [the instructions](https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/) to get Docker CE for Ubuntu.
 * Mac: follow [the instructions](https://store.docker.com/editions/community/docker-ce-desktop-mac) to install [the Stable verion of Docker CE](https://download.docker.com/mac/stable/Docker.dmg) on Mac.
-* Windows: follow [the instructions](https://docs.docker.com/toolbox/toolbox_install_windows/) to install [Docker Toolbox](https://download.docker.com/win/stable/DockerToolbox.exe) on Windows.
+#* Windows: follow [the instructions](https://docs.docker.com/toolbox/toolbox_install_windows/) to install [Docker Toolbox](https://download.docker.com/win/stable/DockerToolbox.exe) on Windows.

 To obtain the latest docker image, run the following in your command line: